Articles › UX

 Challenging assumptions

-| January 2019
+Helen Joy | January 2019

 I’d like to think that our industry has moved on from the image of the lone designer – the artist sat in their studio working on a masterpiece design that they unveil with a flourish to the world, finished and without input from others: ‘Here is my pixel-perfect design.
-I have solved everything single-handedly.’
+I have solved everything single-handedly.

 Experience Gaps

-| January 2019
+Jordan Moore | January 2019

 I hold a special place in my heart for Pearl Jam’s Yield album, released in 1998.
 It’s a remarkable album, easily overlooked.
 At first glance, the cover is pretty forgettable and not unlike something you would find scrolling through Unsplash, searching for the word ‘road’.